roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

-Detailed Explanation and Requirements for 'data_analysis_.py' markdown
+Detailed Explanation and Requirements for 'data_analysis_.py'

 # Kaplan-Meier and GSEA Analysis Pipeline
+## Detailed Explanation and Requirements for 'data_analysis_.py':
 This script provides a comprehensive workflow for analyzing clinical and gene expression data, generating Kaplan-Meier survival curves, and performing Gene Set Enrichment Analysis (GSEA).
 Below is a detailed explanation of the script's functionality, along with the necessary requirements.

 ## Requirements